Rag & Bone: History

+Marketing

 Kate Moss starred in the brand's first ever advertising campaign for FW 2012 and also shot their SS 2013 campaign.

 American actor Michael Pitt fronted their first men’s campaign for FW 2013 with French actress Léa Seydoux appearing in their women’s campaign.

 For SS 2014 they cast actors Emile Hirsch and Stacy Martin.

 For FW14 Michael Pitt and Winona Ryder star in their campaign.

 The SS15 campaign featured a Rag & Bone film called The Driver, starring Michael Pitt and Astrid Berges-Frisbey.
 Directed by Pitt, it won the Best Production Award in the Established Talent category at the Milan Fashion Film Festival in September 2015.

-The brand had raised controversy after an attempt at shock advertising backfired, when it commissioned an advertisement where the body of a vintage Porsche 911SC, widely considered a work of art by design enthusiasts, was crushed.
+The brand had raised controversy after an attempt at shock advertising backfired, when it commissioned an advertisement where the body of a vintage Porsche 911SC was crushed.
 However the Porsche used in the film was actually a shell of a car that was salvaged from a scrap yard for the shoot.

 In February 2016, Rag & Bone launched a serial Photo Project ad campaign.
-The photographs, shot by Glen Luchford, featured women representing the diversity and breadth of the brand.
+The photographs featured women representing the diversity and breadth of the brand.
 Later that year, the Men’s Project featured an eclectic cast of men from various artistic backgrounds.
-The Project featured John Turturro, Mauro Refosco, Honor Titus, Wiz Khalifa, David Alexander Flinn, Harvey Keitel, Mikhail Baryshnikov and Mark Hamill.
-The imagery was shot by Andreas Laszlo Konrath, and was released throughout 2016 in tandem with the launch of each featured collection in stores.
+The Project featured John Turturro, Mauro Refosco, Honor Titus, Wiz Khalifa, Harvey Keitel, Mikhail Baryshnikov and Mark Hamill.

 In December 2019, Rag & Bone commissioned Stephen Shore to photograph the SS 2020 campaign.
-Shore photographed models Ajani Russell, Chloe Fineman, Dylan Penn, Faith Lynch, India Graham, James Turlington, Olivia Cooke, Pyper America, Paloma Elsesser, and Sean Lyles wearing the collection while riding the New York City Subway.
+Shore photographed models Ajani Russell, Chloe Fineman, Dylan Penn, Olivia Cooke, Pyper America and Paloma Elsesser wearing the collection while riding the New York City Subway.

 Awards and honors

-In 2006 Neville and Wainwright won the Ecco Domani Fashion Foundation (EDFF) award in the men's category which entailed a $25,000 prize fund to stage a fashion show during NYFW.
+In 2006 Bogle, Neville and Wainwright won the Ecco Domani Fashion Foundation (EDFF) award in the men's category which entailed a $25,000 prize fund to stage a fashion show during NYFW.
 That same year they were finalists in the Council of Fashion Designers of America's Vogue Fashion Fund.
 In 2007 they were recipients of the CFDA's Emerging Talent Award.
 In 2010, Neville and Wainwright won the CFDA/Swarovski Award for Emerging Menswear Talent.
 In 2013, Rag & Bone received the Breakthrough Award at the Accessories Council Excellence Awards.
 In 2014, they were nominated for the CFDA Menswear Designer of the Year.
 In 2015, Neville and Wainwright were honored at Phoenix House’s Fashion Award Dinner.
 In 2015, Neville and Wainwright were nominated for the CFDA Menswear Designer of the Year award.
 In 2016, Neville and Wainwright were nominated for the CFDA Menswear Designer of the Year award for the third time.